projectcalico/calico/security/adopt-zero-trust.md

 After you have the set of expected flows for each service, you are ready to write {{site.prodname}} network policy to whitelist those flows and deny all others.

-Returning to the example flow graph in the previous section, let’s write the policy for the post service.
+Returning to the example flow graph in the previous section, let's write the policy for the post service.
 For the purpose of this example, assume all the services in the application run in a Kubernetes Namespace called microblog.
 We see from the flow graph that the post service is accessed by the api and search services.

 ```yaml
 apiVersion: projectcalico.org/v3